GatoGraphQL/ExtensionStarter/README.md

 (`{composer-vendor}` is an argument to the `initialize-project` command above; its default value is generated from the `php-namespace-owner` option.)

-The URL is printed on the console under "APPSERVER URLS" (you will need to scroll up):
+The URL is printed on the console under `APPSERVER URLS` (you will need to scroll up):

 ![Lando webserver URL](assets/img/lando-webserver-url.png)